-"Considering the origins of Carmel and the Teresian charism, the fundamental elements of the vocation of Secular Carmelites are 1). to seek a mysterious union with God; by way of contemplation and apostolic activity, indissolubly joined together for service to the church; 2).
+"Considering the origins of Carmel and the Teresian charism, the fundamental elements of the vocation of Secular Carmelites are: a) to live in allegiance to Jesus Christ, supported by the imitation and patronage of the most Blessed Virgin Mary, whose way of life is, for Carmel, a model of being conformed to Christ;

-to infuse prayer and life with apostolic zeal in a climate of human and Christian Community; 3). to give importance to the commitment to evangelization; in the ministry of spirituality as the collaboration of the Secular Order, faithful to the Teresian Carmelite identity."
+b) to seek a mysterious union with God; by way of contemplation and apostolic activity, indissolubly joined together, for service to the Church; c) to infuse prayer and life with apostolic zeal in a climate of human and Christian Community;

+d) to give importance to the commitment to evangelization; in the ministry of spirituality as the collaboration of the Secular Order, faithful to the Teresian Carmelite identity."

 (OCDS Constitutions, Art.
-9).
+9, emphasis added).